 Any custom dictionary that you create within PowerPoint or any other Microsoft Office program is used by all the Office applications installed on your computer.
 Also, any changes made to the list of words within a custom dictionary reflect in proofing tools of all Office applications.
-Each logged-in user has a default custom dictionary called RoamingCUSTOM.dic, and this is stored in a separate folder for each local user:
+Each logged-in user has a default custom dictionary called RoamingCustom.dic, stored in a separate folder for each local user.

-- If you are running Windows 8, you can find the default custom dictionary at this location: Users\username\AppData\Roaming\Microsoft\UProof
+If you are running Windows 7, 8, or 10, you can find the default custom dictionary at this location: Users\username\AppData\Roaming\Microsoft\UProof

-Follow these steps to learn more about enabling and disabling custom dictionaries -- you will also learn how you can set a default custom dictionary in PowerPoint 2013:
+Follow these steps to learn more about enabling and disabling custom dictionaries.
+You will also learn how you can set a default custom dictionary in PowerPoint 2016 for Windows:

 Figure 1: Options within the File menu